vibha1019/vibha_mandayam/_posts/2025-01-11-student_panel_reflection.md

    - Prioritize hands-on projects and technical skills for internships instead of focusing too much on GPA.

 8. **Extracurricular Activities to Pursue:**
-   - Build websites, compete in **CyberPatriot**, and explore internships like Northrop Grumman.
+   - Build websites, compete in local hackathons/competitions, and explore internships like Northrop Grumman.
    - Get involved in **Science Olympiad** or participate in research opportunities.

 9. **Tips for Internships:**